In This Article

-The Tone It Up girls have created this awesome move that not only targets your obliques, but also your shoulders and legs.
-The “walk out” portion keeps you moving and raises your heart rate so you create lean muscle.
+The Tone It Up girls created this move that targets not only your obliques but also your shoulders and legs.
+The walkout portion keeps you moving and raises your heart rate.

-- Start by standing and then walk your hands out in front until you are in the plank position.
+- Start by standing, and then walk your hands out in front of you until you are in the plank position.

 - Your hands should be under your shoulders and your body in a straight line.